RobertPintera/Class-register/README.md

 - **FileSaver.js** - Exporting data to `.json` files
 - **Zod** - Schema validation for forms
 - **Uuid** - Generating unique IDs for records
+- **Eslint** - Static analysis tool for keeping the codebase clean and reliable

 ## Configuration